 Newspapers, Archives and Journals – So dry but also so much information.

 Surveys – Information sources such as ABS have a ridiculous amount of data.
-Careful it does not kill the creative juices.
+Be careful it does not kill the creative juices.

 Lectures and Interviews – Online or in person.
 Sit down, shut up, listen and learn.

-Customer/User Segmentation Reports – Demographics/Geography/Psychographics/Behavioural – fortunately there are numerous market data companies that have generated some wonderful population segmentation reports.
+Customer/User Segmentation Reports – Demographics/Geography/Psychographics/Behavioural – Fortunately, numerous market data companies have generated some wonderful population segmentation reports.
 Much can be learned for free with a bit of digging.